a-b-street/docs/book/src/proposals/broadmoor.md

   <h4 class="chart-header">Cars: Overall</h4>
   <img class="chart" src="../assets/broadmoor/broadmoor-driving-duration-histogram.png" />

-Once again, car traffic is mostly a wash.
-About as much time was lost as was saved by others, implying a neutral change for people driving.
+Here we can confirm the small bias for faster car trips, but not much more time is gained than was lost by others, implying a mostly neutral change across all people driving.

 </div>